Game-changing technology pulverizes kidney stones

 “With thulium, we were able to clear more than 90% of fragments.
 If we can duplicate these results clinically, it opens the door for us to remove larger and larger stones with the ureteral approach, which is far less painful and costly than surgically removing them from the kidney,” he says.

-Clayman hopes the technology will be widely available later this year for clinical applications at the UCI Health Center for Urological Care.
+Clayman hopes the technology will be widely available to kidney stone patients later this year for clinical applications at the UCI Health Center for Urological Care.

 Leaders in innovation